purduehackers/webring/README.md

 - `https://example.com/next?host=sometilde.com%2F~sam`
 - `https://example.com/previous?host=sometilde.com%2F~sam`

+## Validation

+At startup, a concurrent process spins off, checks every member's site for issues, generates a report, and serves the report at the location specified in the command line flag.
+It rechecks sites every 24 hours and identifies TLS errors, unreachable sites, and sites with missing links.
+It will eventually follow redirects too, allowing members to move their site without having to notify ring maintainers.

 ## Questions & Contributions
 Questions, comments, and patches can always be sent to my public inbox, but I'm